 - Aircraft Dealers Network

-Carolina Aircraft, Inc. has an email newsletter on Yahoo Groups for both the Bonanza and Baron that prospective buyers can subscribe to in order to get immediate notification of new Bonanzas or Barons as soon as they become available and generally before they hit the market.
-(Send an email to firstname.lastname@example.org or email@example.com if you wish to be notified when a Bonanza or Baron is listed.)
+Carolina Aircraft, Inc. has an email newsletter for both the Bonanza and Baron that prospective buyers can subscribe to in order to get immediate notification of new Bonanzas or Barons as soon as they become available and generally before they hit the market.
+Use the forms below if you wish to be notified when a Bonanza or Baron is listed.
 We also have a company newsletter we send out on a regular basis to keep prospective buyers informed about our new listings and featured aircraft for sale.
 We have sold thousands of aircraft over the years and have many repeat customers that come back on a regular basis when they are ready to buy or sell an airplane.

 We take quality photos, send out photo brochures, create an informative video tour, evaluate your aircraft, and represent it in the best possible manner.
 We scan your logbooks so we can email them to prospective buyers or mail them a CD with all of your logbook information.
 We also have detailing services available and relationships with paint and interior shops that can save you money when your airplane needs refurbishing for resale.
 We will recommend what you should do to make your airplane bring top dollar.